 Further contraction in food production was inevitable unless retailers started paying a fair price for food “and national and European agricultural policy adjusts to recognise that these farm income levels are not viable”, he said.

-Dairy system production costs, which rose by over 30 per cent to their highest level in 2022, remained at that record level in 2023.
+Dairy system production costs, which rose by more than 30 per cent to their highest level in 2022, remained at that record level in 2023.
 While the dairy cow population continued to increase in 2023, milk output volume fell by 4 per cent in the face of low profitability and challenging production conditions at the back end of last year.

-It resulted in an average dairy farm income of just under €49,500 in 2023; a decrease of 69 per cent or in excess of €105,000, compared to 2022.
+It resulted in an average dairy farm income of just under €49,500 in 2023; a fall of 69 per cent or above €105,000, compared to 2022.

 In the cattle rearing system, comprising of farms mainly specialised in suckler beef production, the value of output increased by 6 per cent in 2023, mainly due to higher cattle prices.
 While some cost items such as fertiliser fell in price during 2023, the decline came too late in the growing season to bring about significant cost savings.